cwarden/mysql-proxy/doc/scripting.rst

     nothing or ``nil``
       to connect to the backend using the standard backend selection algorithm

-    proxy.PROXY_SEND_RESULT
+    :js:data:`proxy.PROXY_SEND_RESULT`
-      doesn't connect to the backend, but returns the content of proxy.response to the client
+      doesn't connect to the backend, but returns the content of :js:data:`proxy.response` to the client

 read_auth